hannesdelbeke/brain/thomas j frank notes - hyperfocus.md

     - Investing in being truly happy and merely thinking positively are very different.
 In fact, thinking positively can be harmful; forced positive thinking can cause you to work less hard at actually achieving your goals.
         - _This is related to the findings in my “Don’t Talk About Your Goals” video:_ [Why You Shouldn’t Tell People About Your Goals](https://www.youtube.com/watch?v=mKdm5xSZiOA)
     - Letting your mind wander intentionally can boost happiness, allowing you to get into scatterfocus without the guilt and worrying associated with involuntary mind-wandering.
     - When you’re in a negative mood, write down your worries and the problems you’re dealing with.
-The Zeigarnik Effect will cause you to dwell on the open loops, which can keep you in a negative mood longer.
+The [[Zeigarnik effect]] will cause you to dwell on the open loops, which can keep you in a negative mood longer.
     - Shawn Achor, in his book _The Happiness Advantage:_
         - Happy people are 31% more productive than people in a neutral or negative mood
         - Strategies to improve average-day happiness levels: